 Students may apply to TECHNE for a doctoral award by submitting a TECHNE application through Royal Holloway.
 If you are interested in applying for a TECHNE award, the first step is to speak to a prospective supervisor or the Director of Graduate Studies in the relevant department.
+Please check with the Department about the application deadline.
 It is not possible to submit an application directly to TECHNE: you must apply through one of the member universities.
 Overseas students are not eligible for AHRC awards, and EU students are eligible for fees only.

 There are around 50 awards per annum for students who are applying to undertake PhD study.
 This includes those who are applying initially as an MPhil student with the intention to upgrade to PhD study.
 Rates for 2017/18 are £16,553 for maintenance and £4,195 for fees (three years full-time or part-time equivalent for five years).

 Students who apply for a TECHNE award will be considered automatically for a College Scholarship.

 TECHNE awards are available in the following subjects at Royal Holloway.
 Please discuss how your research proposal fits with the work of the department with the Director of Graduate Studies or your potential supervisor.